Gandhi Jayanti 2025: History, Significance, Importance and Celebration

 Raj Ghat is one of the top places to observe Gandhi Jayanti

-Gandhi's cremation occurred at the Raj Ghat, which is now a national shrine.
-People gather here during Gandhi Jayanti to pay their respects, deliver flowers, and pray.
-On this day, the President and Prime Minister of India visit Raj Ghat to commemorate the Father of the Nation.
+The cremation of Gandhi took place at the Raj Ghat, which today is a national shrine.
+During Gandhi Jayanti, people come here to offer their condolences, place flowers, and pray.
+The President and the Prime Minister of India also visit Raj Ghat on this day to remember the Father of the Nation.

 3. Mani Bhavan, Mumbai, Maharashtra: